Musa Bility

 Musa Hassan Bility (born April 6, 1967) is a Liberian politician and businessman.
 Bility held a number of government positions in the administration of President Ellen Johnson Sirleaf.
-Bility served as president of the Liberian Football Association from 2010 to 2018.
+Bility also served as president of the Liberian Football Association from 2010 to 2018.
 He sought the FIFA presidency in the 2016 election, but his candidacy was suspended after he failed an integrity check.
 He received a 10-year ban from FIFA in 2019.

 In 2016, Bility joined the Liberty Party.
 He was elected chairman of the party in 2021.
 There was a leadership crisis in the party due to a conflict between him and political leader Nyonblee Karnga-Lawrence.
 Bility was elected to the House of Representatives of Liberia in 2023.
 In September 2024, Bility resigned as chairman and as a member of the Liberty Party.

 In March 2025, Bility founded the Citizens Movement for Change, a party he serves as the first leader of.

 Biography

 Musa Bility was born on April 6, 1967, in Saclepea in Nimba County.
 His mother was Muasia Dulleh Bility.
 His maternal grandmother was from a notable Mano family.
 He is of the Mandingo ethnicity and of the Islamic faith.
 He earned a degree in economics from African Methodist Episcopal Zion University in Monrovia in 2008.
 As a businessman, Bility has owned a number of companies, including the media company Renaissance Communications Inc., which runs Truth FM Radio, Real TV, and Renaissance Newspaper.
 He also owns Srimex, which by 2015 was Liberia's largest oil importing firm.

-Bility was an early supporter of Ellen Johnson Sirleaf in the 2005 election.
+Bility was an early supporter of Ellen Johnson Sirleaf in the 2005 presidential election.
+During the 2011 election, Bility used his media company to support President Sirleaf's re-election campaign.
 Bility was given various government appoints under the Sirleaf administration including to bodies such as the National Port Authority, the Liberia Water and Sewer Corporations, and the Liberia Airport Authority.
 In 2013 during his time at the Liberia Airport Authority, Bility, along with small group, was indicted for, among other things, economic sabotage and criminal conspiracy.
 The charges against him were dropped in October 2015, two years after they were made, after the government failed to prosecute.
-During the 2011 election, Bility used his media company to support President Sirleaf's re-election campaign.